pengfei93/Dual-aae/README.md

-This repository provides a PyTorch implementation of the paper Dual Adversarial Autoencoders for Clustering.
+This repository provides a PyTorch implementation of the paper *Dual Adversarial Autoencoders for Clustering*.

 # Dependencies